Lillyrue/project-3/README.md

 This dataset was from Kaggle - https://www.kaggle.com/datasets/hummaamqaasim/jobs-in-data

-References for any code used that is not your own
+References for any code used that is not your own - Special thanks to the instructor, Brandon Knox, who helped us with the errors we were getting using the Bokeh interactive plot.